r03n3h/r03n/README.md

 <h4>2005</h4> With this I was ready to become an independent entrepreneur and in 2005 I continued as a self-employed person.
 Together with a partner, I started maintaining small-scale networks in the region and building web applications.
 In 2006 I followed various training courses to specialize myself. i.a.
 Dreamweaver, Joomla CRM and HTML & CSS followed.
 <h4>2007</h4> Besides my love for computers I also have a love for food and drink, cooking with wine :).
 In 2007 I got the opportunity to take over my favorite restaurant and I started this adventure with my then girlfriend.
 This meant after 1 year that I had to make a choice with my partner of the IT company and we then split up and I only started to focus on Horeca and Hosting.
 <h4>2016</h4> The restaurant was closed in 2016 and I still held a number of positions within the Amsterdam hospitality industry.
 In 2018 I returned to my father's company to replace the Commercial Director.
 There I also came into contact with the ERP system that I had implemented 20 years earlier.
 Now time for something new!
 <h4>2021</h4> With the help of a friend I ended up at Pathways, I first did a part of the TekkieWorden trail.
 My IT path has become somewhat clearer, but a choice has not yet been made.
-The love for it is back and I'm sure I want to continue in it.
+My love for it is back and I'm sure I want to continue in the it.
 During the 4 weeks of PathWays I started with #100DaysOfCode, already completed the Responsive Webdesign Certification from freeCodeCamp, enrolled in Web Development 2.0 at WINC and Junior Data Engineer at BitAcademy.
-<h4>2022</h4> I hope to start the Ethical Hacker bootcamp at NOVI in February 2022 or the Cyber Security specialist at HVA.
+<h4>2022</h4> I got certified as Junior Data Engineer and started the bootcamp Ethical Hacker at NOVI Hogeschool.

 More of a Pi-shape profile than a T-shape profile.
 Ultimately the solution will be that I gain enough knowledge, can build an app that can make the choice for me what I will do in 2 years :)